mynameisfiber/fuggetaboutit/README.md

 ### speed

 Did we mention that this thing is fast?
-It's all built on python's native `array` module and tries as hard as it can to be performant.
+It's all built on numpy ndarray's and uses a c-python module to optimize all of the important bits.
 On a 2011 MacBook Air, I get:

 ```
 $ python -m fuggetaboutit.benchmark